oracle/rwloadsim/docs/OLTP.md

 and the -i option is needed to use an interval of 1 between the lowest (5) and highest (6) process counts.

-At [https://oracle.github.io/rwloadsim/SAMPLEOLTP.html](https://oracle.github.io/rwloadsim/SAMPLEOLTP.html#scaling-execution), there is an example of scalbility graphs.
+At [SAMPLEOLTP.md](SAMPLEOLTP.md#scaling-execution), there is an example of scalability graphs.

 ### Making continuous runs